 Most lack access to a network of college graduates who can share knowledge about the college experience.

-Less than half of high-achieving, low-income high school students graduate from a 4-year college.
+Less than half of high-achieving students of color from low-income communities apply to and graduate from a 4-year college.

 We provide tailored, one-on-one support throughout college through professional staff as well as peer and volunteer mentors.